Lautaroef/Lautaroef/README.md

-- 👋 Hi, I’m Lautaro
+- 👋 Hi, I’m Lautaro :D
-- 👀 I’m interested in Front-End Development with a focus in React - Redux.
+- 👀 I’m interested in Front-End Development with a focus in React and Redux.
 - 🌱 Currently learning TypeScript.
 - 💞️ I'm looking for my first job in tech
 - 📫 How to reach me: lautaroef@gmail.com.